AmaniGudali95/farmbeats_Agentic_AI/README.md

 ## The problem this solves

-Smallholder farmers — who earn less than $2 a day and feed the majority of the world — cannot access data-driven agriculture tools.
+Providing Smallholder farmers access to data-driven agriculture tools.
 Existing solutions require expensive sensors, reliable internet, and technical expertise they don't have.

 This system demonstrates how AI can bridge that gap: a farmer types a question in plain English and gets a specific, research-grounded recommendation based on their actual field conditions and real local weather.